 Mothers often experience anxiety or depression after giving birth due to the hormonal changes that happen during and after pregnancy.
 The sudden shift in your family structure, worries about the health of your child, and the stress of being a new parent can all contribute to postpartum depression and anxiety, too.
 The shame that mothers feel when they’re experiencing postpartum depression also doesn’t help to alleviate this burden.
 Not only are you dealing with anxious or depressive symptoms, but you may feel guilty that your mental health is in such a vulnerable place when you want to be enjoying your time with your child.

-Postpartum depression usually sets in a few weeks after giving birth, and it affects approximately 13% of mothers.
+Postpartum depression usually sets in a few weeks after giving birth.
 Although it’s a prevalent mental health condition, most people with postpartum depression feel incredibly alone in their struggles.
 If you’re working through postpartum depression or anxiety, you should know that help is available.
 Whether you look for support from other moms, attend therapy for professional help, or try to heal on your own, you are deserving of health and happiness.